Victor-Mufasa/Phase-3-Project/README.md

 - The odds of churn of a customer with a voice mail plan reduces by about 84% compared to a person without.
 - State is also a factor affecting churn rate.

-## Conclusion

-The analysis shows that customer churn can be predicted with reasonable accuracy using state, account length and service features like total evening minutes on a call etc.

-The model enables the business to:
-- Identify the strongest driver of churning, international plan.
-- Target retention efforts more effectively.
-- Reduce customer acquisition costs.

-However, the model is limited by the size of the dataset and the use of a single classifier.
-Future work will explore ensemble methods such as Random Forests.

 ## Recommendations

 1. **Re-evaluate the international plan offering**